veaba/tensorflow-docs/docs/tf/CriticalSection.md

     with tf.control_dependencies([v.assign_add(1)]):
       return tf.identity(value)
 ```
-Here, a snapshot of v is captured in value; and then v is updated.
-The snapshot value is returned.
+Here, a snapshot of `v` is captured in `v`alue; and then `v` is updated.
+The snapshot `v`alue is returned.
-If multiple workers or threads all execute count in parallel, there is no guarantee that access to the variable v is atomic at any point within any thread's calculation of count.
-In fact, even implementing an atomic counter that guarantees that the user will see each value 0, 1, ..., is currently impossible.
+If multiple workers or threads all execute `count` in parallel, there is no guarantee that access to the `v`ariable `v` is atomic at any point within any thread's calculation of `count`.
+In fact, e`v`en implementing an atomic `count`er that guarantees that the user will see each `v`alue `0, 1, ...,` is currently impossible.
-The solution is to ensure any access to the underlying resource v is only processed through a critical section:
+The solution is to ensure any access to the underlying resource `v` is only processed through a critical section:

 ```
  cs = CriticalSection()